-13. Behaviour
+15. Behaviour

-The school has a zero-tolerance approach to bullying.
-We aim to foster a culture based on mutual respect and understanding for one another.

-Any bullying incidents caused as a result of the relationships, sex and health education programme, such as those relating to sexual orientation, will be dealt with as seriously as other bullying incidents within the school.
+The school aims to foster a culture based on mutual respect and understanding for one another, and as such, has a zero-tolerance approach to bullying.
+Any bullying incidents caused as a result of the RHE programme, such as those relating to sexual orientation, will be dealt with as seriously as other bullying incidents within the school.
 Any occurrence of these incidents will be reported to a member of school staff, who will then discipline the pupil once they are on school premises.
-These incidents will be dealt with following the processes in our Behavioural ad Relationships Policy.
+These incidents will be dealt with following the processes in our Behaviour Policy and Anti-bullying Policy.